AzadSingh818/Roller-Dice/README.md

 5. Open a pull request.

 ## 📄 License
-This project is licensed under the MIT License(https://github.com/AzadSingh818/Roller-Dice/blob/master/LICENSE).
+This project is licensed under the MIT License.
 See the LICENSE file for details.